rebeccaestes/react-tutorial/tutorial.md

 };
 ```

-This too is an object.
-It consists of two arrays, each of which contain two objects, each of which have three key-property values.
+This object consists of two arrays, each of which contain two objects, each of which have three key-property pairs.

-These next two lines are React-specific.
-Don't worry too much about their exact structure, just notice where variables are being repeated.
+These next two lines have two more built-in methods that come with React and ReactDOM, respectively.
+Notice where variables are being repeated.

 ```
 var element = React.createElement(MyFavoriteThings, favorites);
 ReactDOM.render(element, document.querySelector(".react-element");
 ```

-.createElement is another built-in React method.
-Its parameters are the code you want to render on this page and its relevant data.
+.createElement's parameters are the code you want to render on this page and its relevant data.
 In this case, that's `MyFavoriteThings` and `favorites` - conveniently, the two objects we just built.

-.render is a built-in ReactDOM method that takes two arguments: the element to be rendered onto the page, and the element it should be inserted into.
+.render takes two arguments: the element to be rendered onto the page, and the element it should be inserted into.
 The first argument is `element`, because that's the creative variable we assigned the React.createElement method to.
 The second argument is for the element with the class react-element - which we actually haven't included in our HTML!
-Let's do that.

-Here's what your entire index.html file should look like now:
+Let's do that, and take a look at our file thus far:

 ```
 <!DOCTYPE html>